adasq/dropbox-v2-api/EXAMPLES.md

 ### files/get_preview ([see docs](https://www.dropbox.com/developers/documentation/http/documentation#files-get_preview))
 Get a preview for a file.
-Currently previews are only generated for the files with  the following extensions: .doc, .docx, .docm, .ppt, .pps, .ppsx, .ppsm, .pptx, .pptm,  .xls, .xlsx, .xlsm, .rtf.
+Currently, PDF previews are generated for files with the following extensions: .ai, .doc, .docm, .docx, .eps, .odp, .odt, .pps, .ppsm, .ppsx, .ppt, .pptm, .pptx, .rtf.
+HTML previews are generated for files with the following extensions: .csv, .ods, .xls, .xlsm, .xlsx.
+Other formats will return an unsupported extension error.

 ```js
 const stream = dropbox({